 At last, everything you need to know about cooking trout.
 Warning: these trout recipes may cause excess salivation.

 Spring is a cherished time of year by many.
-Nature seems to reward us for our patience over the winter by delivering all sorts of wild edibles.
-And nothing goes better with foraged foods than stream trout.
+Nature in the American wilderness seems to reward us for our patience over the winter by delivering all sorts of wild edibles.
+And nothing goes better with foraged foods than fresh fish.

 There's not much that can hold a candle to a dinner of freshly caught trout.
 And we have saved you the hassle of scouring the internet to find delicious recipes worthy of such a prized fish.

 First things first, you'll need to catch a trout.
 You can just use a spinning reel if that's all you have, but once you try fly fishing and tie your own flies, you'll be addicted.
 Though you can also use farm-raised fish for these trout recipes, part of the magic behind them is the story of sneaking up on these elusive predators lurking in deep pools.